signalleaf/signalleaf.github.com/source/_posts/2013-11-18-cant-i-just-host-my-podcast-on-itunes.md

 ## So, iTunes Won't Host My Podcast?

 I can understand this person's perspective on iTunes.
-They are in a band.
-This band sells music through iTunes. iTunes hosts the audio files for those song and album sales.
-Why wouldn't it work the same way with podcasts?
+They are in a band and this band sells music through iTunes.
+In that scenario, iTunes hosts the audio files for the song and album sales.
+So, why wouldn't it work the same way with podcasts, too?

-Sorry, no - podcasts work a bit different than other audio, in distribution and hosting.
+Sorry, no - podcasts work a bit different than other audio in distribution and hosting.
 Instead of uploading podcast episodes directly to iTunes, it is only a network for finding and subscribing to podcast RSS feeds.